boulder-on/JPassport/README.md

 a large header file then JExtract is likely an easier tool for you to use if you don't already have interfaces defined for JNA.

-**Java 22 and later** are required to use this library.
+**Java 24 and later** are required to use this library.
 There are separate branches for Java 17 to 22.

 The Foreign Linker API is final in Java 22.
+The Classfile API is final in Java 24.

 # Getting Started